-We identified and assessed the risks of material misstatements of the financial statements due to fraud.
-During our audit we obtained an understanding of the entity and its environment and the components of the system of internal control, including the risk assessment process and management's process for responding to the risks of fraud and monitoring the system of internal control and how the Supervisory Board exercises oversight, as well as the outcomes.
+We identified and assessed the risks of material misstatements of the financial statements due to fraud and non-compliance with laws and regulations.
+During our audit we obtained an understanding of the entity and its environment and the components of the system of internal control, including the risk assessment process and management's process for responding to the fraud risks and monitoring the system of internal control and how the Supervisory Board exercises oversight, as well as the outcomes.
 We evaluated the design and relevant aspects of the system of internal control and in particular the fraud risk assessment, as well as among others the EnBW Group code of conduct, whistle blower procedures and incident registration.
-We evaluated the design and the implementation and, where considered appropriate, tested the operating effectiveness of internal controls designed to mitigate fraud risks.
+We evaluated the design and the implementation of the internal controls designed to mitigate fraud risks.

-As part of our process of identifying fraud risks, we evaluated fraud risk factors with respect to financial reporting fraud, misappropriation of assets and bribery and corruption.
-We evaluated whether these factors indicate that a risk of material misstatement due fraud is present.
+As part of our process of identifying risks of material misstatements of the financial statements due to fraud, we evaluated fraud risk factors with respect to fraudulent financial reporting, misappropriation of assets and bribery and corruption.
+We evaluated whether these fraud risk factors indicate that a risk of material misstatement due fraud is present.